top of page

 1. Sony EXTRA BASS™ MDR-XB55AP This will almost always be plugged into my laptop.
 I use it mostly for the mic.

-2. Airpods 2 I use it for more than 2 years now.
+2. Airpods 2 I have used it for more than 2 years now.
 The mic is broken and the battery life is really bad.
-But it still works and I don't have the fund to buy a new one yet.
+But it still works and I don't have the funds to buy a new one yet.

-3. A knock-off Airpods Pro I use it when my Airpods are out of battery.
-The sound quality isn't great but it's cheap so I have no complaint.
+3. A knock-off Airpods Pro I use it when my AirPods are out of battery.
+The sound quality isn't great but it's cheap so I have no complaints.

 My "babies"

 Well, last but not least, my GREENs.
-I have 1 plant and 3 succulents (used to be 4, she left us last week 🥲).
+I have 1 plant and 3 succulents (there used to be 4, but she left us last week 🥲).

 Ending